iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 {% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/vq_images_unquantized_v2.mp4" class="img-fluid rounded z-depth-1"  controls=true muted=true autoplay=true %}
 <div class="caption">
-  Training a regular autoencoder on Fashion MNIST
+  Training a regular autoencoder on Fashion-MNIST
 </div>

 Each frame shows one batch of training, with some batches skipped.
 The little images are the autoencoder’s reconstructions for the images in the batch.
 I’ve added colors for the three classes (t-shirt/top=blue trousers=yellow, pullover=purple), but the autoencoder doesn’t get a class as input – the space just naturally clusters by class.
 Let's zoom in on a few reconstructions: